TrevisanGMW/gt-tools/docs/README.md

 <p><b>Copy and Paste Transforms: </b>
 <br>As the name suggests, it copy transforms, which populates the text fields, or it pastes transforms from selected fields back to selected objects.</p>

+<p><b>Export and Import Transforms: </b>
+<br>Exports a file contaning Translate, Rotate, and Scale data for every selected object.
+<br>When importing, it tries to find the same elements to apply the exported data.</p>

 <br>

 </div>